tumbarumba/issue-tracker-tools/README.md

 The scripts will look for this file at `$HOME/issuetracker.yml` by default, although this can be overriden on the command line using the `-c` or `--config` option.

-An example of the Jira config file:
+An example of the config file:

 ```yaml
 provider: jira